 Simulation study based on a real dataset

-In this section, we present an illustrative example of how the multiple imputation methods proposed in the previous section perform with a dataset in which missing data are artificially introduced.
-The aim is to assess whether the imputation methods described above can obtain reasonably good estimators of the latent trait scores for incomplete data.
+In this section, we present an illustrative example of how the multiple imputation method followed by simultaneous rotation performs with a dataset in which missing data are artificially introduced.
+The aim is to assess whether the imputation method can obtain reasonably good estimators of the latent trait scores for incomplete data.
 The study has four main steps: (a) first, for a particular psychological test, it detects the pattern of missing values obtained in a real situation; (b) second, it introduces missing data into a dataset that was initially complete; (c) then, it computes the estimates of the latent trait scores using the original dataset (i.e., the dataset that is free of missing data), and the estimates of the latent trait scores after introducing artificial missingness; (d) and, finally, it compares the estimators obtained in both situations to assess the performance of the imputation method proposed.
-In addition to the multiple imputation methods, we included a simplistic alternative imputation method that is frequently used in real research.
+In addition to the multiple imputation method, we included a simplistic alternative imputation method that is frequently used in real research.
 In the section below we describe the simulation study in detail.

 Obtaining missing-data patterns from incomplete data